celinepp/modelc/README.md

 Overview
 The key components developed include:

-Classes for stochastic process modeling such as Black-Scholes, Ornstein-Uhlenbeck, and square root diffusion Path generation frameworks using Brownian bridges and correlated random variates Valuing European options through variance reduction techniques An extensible architecture for adding new pricing models and methods The project showcases research skills in quantitative finance, C++ programming, and computational methods for derivative pricing.
+Classes for stochastic process modeling such as Black-Scholes, Ornstein-Uhlenbeck, and square root diffusion.
+Path generation frameworks using Brownian bridges and correlated random variates.
+Valuing European options through variance reduction techniques.
+An extensible architecture for adding new pricing models and methods.
+The project showcases research skills in quantitative finance, C++ programming, and computational methods for derivative pricing.

 Stochastic Process Modeling